khyatimahajan/Community-Connect-Platform/README.md

 `npm -v`
 `node -v`

-### Installing

-Doing a `npm install` in the project folder should install all the dependencies and create a folder called `node_modules`. <br>
+Make sure to install and configure MongoDB on server.

 Also make sure to install Install MongoDB Community Edition on your machine.
 [MongoDB](https://docs.mongodb.com/manual/administration/install-community/)

 You can also install mongoDB compass to explore and manage MongoDB data easily [MongoDB-Compass](https://www.mongodb.com/products/compass)

+Doing a `npm install` in the project folder should install all the dependencies and create a folder called `node_modules`. <br>

 ## Deployment

-Host project that can handle dynamic content.
-Make sure to install and configure MongoDB on server.
+Explain pm2 here
 Additional to this you need to install pm2 [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/)